-Our employability plans are tailored for each participant where skills and aptitudes are empowered through a unique learning model, tailored training and Scottish Qualifications Authority (SQA) accredited qualifications.
+Our employability plans are tailored for each participant where skills and aptitudes are empowered through a unique learning model & tailored training

 We provide realistic and achievable work experiences and training for all participants by utilising our existing relationships with employers and businesses across varying sectors.

-This includes engagement with employers and training, and we maximise this work experience opportunity by including a certification of the employability skills developed through SQA recognised Employability Awards.
+This includes engagement with employers and training, and we maximise this work experience opportunity by including certification of employability skills.

 - Educational Model – Our services are based upon a unique educational model based on the ideal of bringing together social care services and education.